• Hungarian Language

 Pros

-• Intelligent Rank: Very smart: Tyrolean Hound is an excellent dog breed.
+• Intelligence Rating: Very smart: Tyrolean Hound is an excellent dog breed.

-• Trainability: Tyrolean Hound dogs are easy to train.
+• Training Difficulty: Tyrolean Hound dogs are easy to train.

 • Shedding Level: Tyrolean Hound dogs are low shedders.

-• Watchdog Ability: Tyrolean Hound dogs are one of the best watchdogs.
+• Watchdog Rating: Tyrolean Hound dogs are one of the best watchdogs.

-• Tolerates Being Left Alone: Tyrolean Hound dogs handle alone time quite well.
+• Alone Time Tolerance: Tyrolean Hound dogs handle alone time quite well.

-• Child Friendly: Tyrolean Hound dogs are kid-friendly dogs.
+• Child Compatibility: Tyrolean Hound dogs are kid-friendly dogs.

 • Dog Friendly: Tyrolean Hound dogs are dog-friendly dogs.